Lumiera

 Rationale

-The project will be tied to a distributed infrastructure/git.
-With recent git submodules support it should be easy to let contributors only checkpout/work on parts of the tree (plugins, documentation, i18n, …).
-We want to build up a set of maintenance scripts in a ./admin dir.
+The project will be tied to a distributed infrastructure based on Git.
+With recent Git submodules support it should be easy to let contributors only checkpout/work on parts of the tree (plugins, documentation, i18n, …).
+We want to build up a set of maintenance scripts in an ./admin directory.

 At the moment we go for rather bleeding edge tools, because we want to stay at a given version to avoid incompatibility problems.
 Later on a version switch needs agreement/notification by all devs.